theNded/torch-ash/README.md

 </table>

 Note for a more user-friendly interface and further extensions, I have fully rewritten everything from scratch in this repo.
 Discrepancies from the reported results in the aforementioned papers are expected.
-More examples will come.
+Updates and more examples will come.

 ## Install